 Your home's plumbing system has a variety of valves found at various points along the water pipes that allow you to turn off the water during emergencies or when you need to make repairs or upgrades.
 Shutting off the water is often the first step of many plumbing projects.
 Locating and turning off the appropriate water shut off valve is, therefore, very important.

-Water valves can range from main water valve found near the water meter where water first enters you home to small individual... fixture shutoff valves located just before small supply tubes deliver water to faucets, toilets or other appliances.
+Water valves can range from main water valve found near the water meter where water first enters your home to small individual fixture shutoff valves located just before small supply tubes deliver water to faucets, toilets or other appliances.
 Some of these valves are quite large while others are quite small.
-Valves generally operate in one of two ways: either a solid internal part rotates to open and shut the flow water or some kind of stem with a washer or seal "squeezes" down to seal the flow of water.
+Valves generally operate in one of two ways: either a solid internal part rotates to open and shut the flowing water or some kind of stem with a washer or seal "squeezes" down to seal the flow of water.

 01 of 06

 A ball valve is normally a rather large metal valve usually featuring a lever handle.
 It is designed for quick turn-off since the valve opens and closes full with a short 1/4 turn of the lever handle.
 This is the type of valve often seen at the main water shut-off for the home.
 You can usually recognize it because the body of the valve below the handle will have a bulbous section where the ball inside fits.

 The internal ball has a hole through the center of it.
 When the valve is open, the hole is aligned with the direction of the water pipe, allowing water flow.
 When the handle is closed, the ball rotates 90° so the hole in the ball is blocked.

 This is quite a common type of valve on main water pipes.

 A gate valve describes the mechanism by which the valve is opened and closed.
 To turn a gate valve on or off, a circular handle is turned to raise or lowers a metal gate inside the valve body.
 When the valve is off the gate blocks the flow of water.